COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 Environmental Impact Eco-friendly: Zero emissions, no external fuel needed, and no impact on air quality.
 Negative environmental impact due to CO₂, NOₓ emissions, and methane leaks.
 Natural gas extraction and transportation also harm ecosystems.

-Flexibility and Scalability Highly flexible: Can be integrated with solar, wind, or geothermal energy to operate off-grid with zero fuel payments.
-Scalable for both small homes and large buildings.
+Flexibility and Scalability Highly flexible: Can be integrated with solar, wind, or geothermal energy to operate off-grid with zero electric payments.
+Scalable for both small homes and up to buildings of thousands of square meters.
 Limited flexibility: Fully dependent on a gas supply.
 Not suitable for off-grid operation unless combined with alternative heating sources.

 Productivity and Output Provides continuous, on-demand heat with stable performance regardless of weather or external conditions.
-Performance may degrade in areas with low gas pressure or during high-demand periods.
+Performance may degrade in areas with low gas pressure or during high-demand periods in winter times.

 Detailed Analysis of Key Differences